Find Affordable College Courses

 Riverton, WY

 A rank of #3 on this year’s list means Central Wyoming College is a great place for natural resources conservation students working on their associate degree.
-Located in the town of Riverton, CWC is a public school with a small student population.
+Located in the town of Riverton, CWC is a public college with a small student population.

 Of the 4 students majoring in conservation at CWC, 75% are male and 25% are female.